chinapandaman/PyPDFForm/SECURITY.md

 To responsibly report a vulnerability, use GitHub's [security advisory system](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/creating-a-repository-security-advisory).

 Be sure to include as much detail as necessary in your report.
-As with reporting normal issues, a minimal reproducible example will help the maintainers address the issue faster.
+As with reporting normal issues, a minimal reproducible example will help address the issue faster.
 Information about why the issue is a vulnerability is also helpful.